 Although Ahmed Deedat is dead now, his books continue to be published and are now also on Kindle, which ensures his lies a continuing readership; so his words and false teachings are still being used by Satan, the father of lies, to deceive as many people as he can before he, too, meets his deserved end in the lake of fire (Rev 20:10).

-“If I tell the truth, why do you not believe me?
-He who is of God hears the words of God; the reason you do not hear them is that are not of God” (John 8:46-47).
+“…if I say the truth, why do ye not believe me?
+He that is of God heareth God’s words: ye therefore hear them not, because ye are not of God” (John 8:46-47).

 “Christ in Islam” by Ahmed Deedat and Foreword by John Milton Lawrence